openmobilityfoundation/mobility-data-specification/policy/README.md

 - All fields marked 'Required' in MDS are still included by default and should not be enumerated in `required_fields`.
 They are not affected by the Requirements endpoint, unless explicitly listed in `disallowed_fields`.
 - Fields in MDS marked 'Required if available' are still returned if available, and are not affected by the Requirements endpoint, unless explicitly listed in `disallowed_fields`.
 - If a 'Required' or 'Required if available' or 'Optional' field in MDS is listed in `disallowed_fields`, those fields should not be returned by the provider in the endpoint.
-The field **names** must be returned to keep proper file structure, but the values must be `null`.
+The field (and therefore its value) must be completely removed from the response.
+If used, [schema](/schema) validation may fail on missing required fields.
 - To reference fields that are lower in a heirarchy, use [dot separated notation](https://docs.oracle.com/en/database/oracle/oracle-database/18/adjsn/simple-dot-notation-access-to-json-data.html#GUID-7249417B-A337-4854-8040-192D5CEFD576), where a dot between field names represents one nested level deeper into the data structure.
 E.g. 'gps.heading' or 'features.properties.rules.vehicle_type_id'.
 - To require [Greography Driven Events](/general-information.md#geography-driven-events), simply include the `event_geographies` field for either the Agency or Provider API `api_name`.
 Per how GDEs work, `event_location` will then not be returned, and the `changed_geographies` vehicle state `event_type` will be used.
 - [While in beta](#beta-limitations), items marked as required or disallowed will only be considered a 'request' by providers, unless agencies have communicated with providers outside of MDS.